Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 - Don't forget to assess potential future owners.
-If you know of somebody who loves animals but he has cat-eating dog, cruel kids, a small mine field in his garden, unsafe home environment and a blase attitude towards pets around a pool, then pass.
+If you know of somebody who loves animals but he has a cat-eating dog, cruel kids, a small minefield in his garden, an unsafe home environment and a blase attitude towards pets around a pool, then pass.

 - When you find kittens and they are old enough to stumble/walk around make sure that you don't leave one behind.
 Investigate the surroundings thoroughly to find any that might have strayed from the rest.

 - If they are old enough to spit and snarl, make sure that you don't get bitten.

 - Keep a notebook nearby and write down something about each kitten every day.
 Note any weight gain or loss, teeth, activity and stool issues.
 This is a great way to monitor if a litter is developing normally, the habits and quirks of each or tracking reoccurring issues.

 - Finally, prepare to be exhausted but try and enjoy the experience.
 Hand raised cats allow you a very special and unique form of bonding.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Question: What do I buy for a stray kitten?